 Frontierland is the only land in Magic Kingdom that does not have a direct entrance located on the “wheel” of the hub area in front of the castle, meaning that Frontierland can only be accessed by walking through Liberty Square or Adventureland first (or by riding the Disney World Railroad).
 Frontierland has no year-round entertainment currently listed, though there is a Frontierland dance party that usually features a couple of walk around characters and takes place in front of Country Bear Jamboree.
 The only holiday themed entertainment listed on the website that takes place in Frontierland is the Halloween version of the Dapper Dans Barbershop Quartet, though we have seen Frontierland folk singers entertain guests during Mickey’s Very Merry Christmas Party.

 - Big Thunder Mountain Railroad

-- Country Bear Jamboree (though it is more of a stage show)
+- Country Bear Jamboree (which is an animatronic-based show)